The Teachers Are Blowing Their Whistles!

 I'm confused.

-Confused of Queensland, Reader's comment 73, Premier Anna Bligh finds $1 Billion for Queensland teachers, Darrell Giles, The Sunday Mail.
+Confused of Queensland, Reader's comment 73, Premier Anna Bligh finds $1 Billion for Queensland teachers, Darrell Giles, The Sunday Mail, 7 November 2009

 Gympie State High School teacher Les McCudden leaves to earn more money as a trainer in the mines.